wp-plugins/easy-pie-maintenance-mode/readme.txt

 ### Advanced Features
 * **Custom CSS.** Easily add CSS from the Admin page to customize a Maintenance Mode mini-theme.
 * **User Mini Themes.** Greatly customize Maintenance Mode by creating your own mini-theme.

+### Overview
+Easy Pie Maintenance Mode was designed to let you get to the important work of improving your site while visitors know you are performing maintenance in the shortest time possible.
+We've supplied four very nice looking themes to display when your site is undergoing maintenance.
+Additionally, you can easily cator these to your tastes using CSS.
+For the advanced users, you can create your own mini theme  to be displayed when the site is undergoing maintenance.

+In this way, both beginners and pros will find Easy Pie Maintenance Mode not only easy to use but highly flexible as well.

 Thanks to the developers of [bxSlider](http://bxslider.com) for their cool image viewer.